 Sometimes, if the melanoma is on your arm or leg, you may receive chemotherapy treatment through an IV injected directly into that limb (isolated limb perfusion).
 If necessary, the infusion can be given more than once.

-these therapies to you for the best possible outcome.
+to you for the best possible outcome.

 - Throughout your treatment, our team of medical oncologists, nurse practitioners, nurses, dietitians, social workers, and other staff will work to minimize the side effects of chemotherapy, and maximize your quality of life.